-Ku-ring-gai Chase National Park is a charming destination in Sydney’s northern region.
-This expansive park combines the best natural scenery and historical significance, that gives you a glimpse into one of the city’s best kept secrets.
+The Ku-ring-gai Chase National Park is a beautiful destination in Sydney’s northern region.
+This expansive park combines the best natural scenery and historical significance, which gives you a glimpse into one of the city’s best-kept secrets.

-This stunning 15,000 hectare park is located 15 minutes away from the CBD, and in fact marks the city’s northern boundary.
-It is a charming mix of bushland, spectacular water features and classic sandstone.
+This beautiful 15,000-hectare park is 15 minutes away from the CBD, and in fact, marks the city’s northern boundary.

 Ku-Ring-Gai Chase National Park, Camping, Walks, Beaches, Accommodation & Map

 The park’s name is thought to have been inspired by its original inhabitants, the traditional Guringai community.
-A closer look at the park’s historical sites reveals the rich art and heritage of traditional communities across more than 800 sites in the park.
+A closer look at the park’s historical sites reveals the vibrant art and heritage of traditional communities across more than 800 locations in the park.

-Some of the attractions include intricate patterns in the cave art and thought-provoking rock paintings.
+Some of the attractions include intricate patterns in the cave art and the thought-provoking rock paintings.
 If this sounds fascinating, make your way to the Kalkari Discovery Centre.
-Here, you will see displays of collections from the Aboriginal culture alongside some of Australia’s unique fauna.
-In addition to this, there is the option of a self-guided walk that is perfect for nature lovers.
+Here, you will find displays of Aboriginal culture alongside some of Australia’s unique fauna.
+In addition to this, you can take a self-guided walk that is perfect for nature lovers.
 Look out for the different species that you are likely to come across; including swamp wallabies, native ducks, as well as bush turkeys.

-Bobbin Head is a wonderful picnic area where families can enjoy a barbecue, hire a paddle boat, and even go fishing.
-Make advance bookings for The Pavillion and The Station; two of the sheltered picnic areas at the park.
+Bobbin Head is also a beautiful picnic area where families can enjoy a barbecue, hire a paddle boat, and even go fishing.
+Make bookings for The Pavillion and The Station; two of the sheltered picnic areas at the park.